 What are the undesirable assumptions we need to remove?

-– Bad music in Catholic churches is to be blamed on “modernists”.
+– Bad music in Catholic churches is to be blamed on modernists musicians.
 We are helpless victims.
 There is nothing we laypeople can do about it.

-– For Mass, the priest and ministers provide me with all i need to participate.
+– For Mass, the priest and “church musicians” provide me with all i need to participate.
 No preparation is needed from me.
 I just show up at Mass.
-That already makes me a “Top 20” Catholic.
+Showing up already makes me a “Top 20” Catholic.

 – I am not a singer.
 I can talk, and I can recognize tunes.
 But I cannot sing.